morton-nd/morton-nd/README.md

 ```

 ## 3D Performance
-Performance metrics were gathered using [this fork of @Forceflow's libmorton library](https://github.com/kevinhartman/libmorton).
+Performance metrics were gathered using [this fork](https://github.com/kevinhartman/libmorton) of @Forceflow's [libmorton](https://github.com/Forceflow/libmorton) library.
 Libmorton contains a suite of different Morton encode/decode algorithms for 2D and 3D.
-The snippets below show performance comparisons to the algorithms found in libmorton, as well as comparisons between different Morton ND LUT size configurations.
+The snippets below show performance comparisons to the algorithms found there, as well as comparisons between different Morton ND LUT size configurations.
 Results are averaged over 5 runs (each algorithm is run 5 times consecutively before moving on to the next).

 libmorton also includes an approach using the BMI2 instruction set, the performance of which is not captured here (due to incompatible test environment), as well as a suite of Morton decoders for 2D and 3D applications.